Solvency Ratio in Health Insurance: Guide & Importance | PolicyX

 How to Calculate Solvency Ratio?

-There are four different types of solvency ratios
+There are four main types of solvency ratios:

 • Proprietary Ratio or Equity Ratio